 Personalization and automation: In general, personalized emails are more successful than standard emails.
 It’s a good idea to personalize your emails based on the needs of your readers.
 Not only do you want to address the person you are speaking to but also to send targeted emails that align with your audience’s needs and problems.
 This improves the overall experience customers have with your brand through email.

 Engaging and memorable: Creating an engaging and memorable email experience starts with a great subject line.
 When writing emails, think about adding a personal touch, and get to the point.
 Eye-catching subject lines encourage readers to open your email.
 However, great emails engage users and leave a memorable impression.
 It’s a combination of great copy, subject line, and design that creates the overall experience.

 Design to attract a response: Often, when someone opens up an email they scan it quickly.
 This is where great design is key.
 If at first glance, the email doesn’t offer value or looks too dense, the reader will quickly close the email and not take any action.
 Having a great email design helps to capture the attention of the reader and encourage action.

 Speak the customer’s language: One of the best ways to craft an email is to speak your customer’s language.
 If you want a lasting, positive impact, use words and language that your prospect understands and can relate to.
 Although you are the expert, potential members come to you for a solution.
 It’s your job to break down specialist knowledge into language that can motivate and drive member results.

 The welcome email is one of the most common trigger-based emails.
 You send this email after a specific action has been performed.
-So, after a new member signs up for your digital fitness membership, or has joined your in-person fitness studio.
-Trigger emails show that your website or service is fully functioning and helps to guide your new customer through the member journey.
+Usually, you’ll send this after a new member signs up for your digital fitness membership or has joined your in-person fitness studio.
+Trigger emails show that your website or service is fully functioning and help to guide your new customer through the member journey.